Engineering-Research-and-Development/iotagent-opcua/docs/opc_ua_agent_tutorial.md

 }'
 ```

-To proof that the method Accelerate is arrived to the device, It is sufficient to evaluate the speed attribute (must be
+To proof that the method Accelerate is arrived to the device, it is sufficient to evaluate the speed attribute (must be
 greater than zero):

 ```bash